cannikin/plus/README.md

     Plus.options[:api_key] = '12345abcde'

 Now start getting data.
-Plus provies the same methods as the API and are named the same:
+Plus provies the same methods as the API and are named the same, so when in doubt just check out the official docs.
+Each API call simply returns a Ruby hash mirroring the JSON sent back from the API.
+If in doubt as to how to access something just `.inspect` the code returned by the call.

+### Activities

+#### list

+Lists recent posts for a given user:

-    results = Plus::Activities.list(12345)
+    result = Plus::Activities.list(12345)

 Where `12345` is a valid Google+ user id (a very large integer).
-Each API call simply returns a Ruby hash mirroring the JSON sent back from the API.
-So, to get the text of the first activity returned from the previous call:
+To get the text of the first activity returned from the previous call:

-    results['items'].first['content']

-Pretty simple!
-If in doubt just `.inspect` the code returned by the call.
+    result['items'].first['object']['content']

+#### get

+Retrieves data about the given activity:

+    result = Plus::Activities.get('12345abcde')

+Where `12345abcde` is a big string, the `id` of the activity you care about.

+#### search

+Returns recent activity that matches the given search term:

+    result = Plus::Activities.search('woodworking')

+## Future

+I'm thinking of abstracting the data returned from the API into nice Ruby objects so next time you could get the data with a much simpler call (and what feels like method calls rather than hash key access):

+    result.items.first.content